Zippart/capstone---diabetes-indicators/README.md

-"capstone diabetes" is the only relevant file, the rest are outdated
+"capstone diabetes" is the only relevant file with code, the rest are outdated